richwynmorris/LS180/sql_revision_notes.md

 - What is DCL?

     DCL stands for **Data Control Language** and is used primary to set authentication permissions when interacting with a database or table.
 DCL uses clauses like `GRANT` and `REVOKE` as part of its language.

+    DCL largely uses the 'owner' field of the table to set permissions and restrictions as to who can interact and alter the table's schema and its data.

 - **Write SQL statements using INSERT, UPDATE, DELETE, CREATE/ALTER/DROP TABLE, ADD/ALTER/DROP COLUMN.**
 - What is the syntax for an `INSERT` statement?
 What does it do?